Androidacy/WebviewManager-Module/README.md

 The module will always download the latest version of the webview, to update it just reflash the module

 The latest update should now work on all ROMs Android v7.0+.
-Any ROM Android v5.1+ should theoretically be compatible.
-However, Android 10 support is majorly a WIP and not likely to work, as Google has made changes to how webview is handled.
+Any ROM Android v5.1+ should theoretically be compatible (beware issues on 5.x & 6.x).

+However, Android 10 is currently unsupported by upstream bromite wnd chromium at the time of writing.

 ## What is a WebView?

-A WebView is like a minimal browser, but for non-browsers that display web content in any other way than sending you to a browser or custom tab, like Outlook or GoDaddy apps or even some banking apps.
+A WebView is like a minimal browser, but for non-browsers that display web content in any other way than sending you to a browser or custom tab, apps that use it include Outlook or GoDaddy apps or even some banking apps.
 Even the Google app uses a webview

 **PLEASE NOTE SOME APPS WON'T WORK WITHOUT GOOGLE WEBVIEW**.
 I can't fix that and any issues on it will be closed and ignored.

 ## Credits

+Module created by @linuxandria

 Bromite itself is created by and copyright of the developers of the [Bromite project](https://github.com/bromite/bromite).
 The upstream official repository can be found [here](https://github.com/bromite/bromitewebview)

-Thanks to @linuxandria (me) for the module

-Thanks to @neekless for parts of the installer script
+Thanks to @Skittles9823 for answering some of my questions.

-Credit to @topjohnwu for magisk and the magisk installer template (even if he now works for Apple).
+Credit to @topjohnwu for magisk and the magisk installer template.

+Huge thanks to @Zackptg5 for the unity template and helpingwith parts of the code

 ## ETAs/ Versions

 This module downloads the latest bromite webview APK every time it is flashed.
 I will otherwise update when I have time.
-Please also note that the upstream repository may be slower to update sometimes
+At any time, the latest beta if availablexan be downloadedby zipping the master branch of the upstream repository.

 If you use F-Droid, you can add the bromite official F-Droid repository to keep the app updated